 Payday Laws and Your Right to a Timely Paycheck

-State payday laws determine how frequently an employee must be paid, but not all states have such requirements.
+State payday laws determine how frequently an employee must be paid but not all states have such requirements.
 In Alabama and South Carolina, for example, employers with more than five employees are only required to give written notice to employees about pay periods.
 Many state laws governing paydays have exceptions for certain types of businesses and/or employees.
-Also, workers who are properly classified as "independent contractors" are not covered, with payment terms typically spelled out in the written contract.
+Also, workers who are properly classified as "independent contractors" are not covered by paycheck laws, with payment terms typically spelled out in the written contract.

-Below is a general primer on your rights (or lack thereof) to a regular and timely paycheck under state laws.
+Below is a general primer on your rights to a regular and timely paycheck under state laws.

 Payday Laws in General

 While laws governing the frequency and regularity of paychecks vary from state to state, most states operate in a similar manner.
-For example, all states (with the exception of Alabama and South Carolina) mandate weekly, biweekly, semimonthly, or monthly payments.
+For example, all states (except Alabama and South Carolina) mandate weekly, biweekly, semimonthly, or monthly payments.
 Additionally, most states require employers to provide notice of payday requirements to their employees.

-Some states make distinctions among different industries or between public-sector and private-sector employees.
+Some states make distinctions among different industries or unions.
 For instance, workers employed by a farm labor contractor in California must be paid at least once every week on a designated business day.
 Private-sector employees in Hawaii must be paid at least once a month, while public-sector Hawaiian employees are entitled to a semimonthly paycheck.